loopingrage/digitalbuildings/ontology/docs/building_config.md

 *   Buildings shall have `CONTAINS` connections to Floors
 *   Floors should have `CONTAINS` connections to all Rooms
-*   Floors should have `CONTAINS` connections to all Devices
+*   Rooms should have `CONTAINS` connections to all Devices

 In this example, entities are named using their standardized \[up to\]5-segment codes.
 Codes of this type are widely used and highly recommended due to their